Jeff Colyer: Post-governorship

 In February 2020, HHS Secretary Alex Azar appointed Colyer to chair the National Advisory Committee on Rural Health (NACRHHS).

 2022 gubernatorial election

 Colyer campaigned for the Republican nomination in the 2022 gubernatorial election, but withdrew from the race in August 2021, after being diagnosed with prostate cancer.

+2026 gubernatorial election

+On May 14, 2025, Colyer announced his campaign for the Republican nomination in the 2026 gubernatorial election.

 Personal life

-Colyer has been married to his wife, Ruth, since 1991.
+Colyer has been married to Ruth Gutierrez since 1991.
 They have three daughters.

-Health

 On August 30, 2021, Colyer announced he had been diagnosed with prostate cancer, a disease that both his father and grandfather had been afflicted with.
 He said he had started treatment and was "confident for a full recovery."